When was Gerald R. Ford born?

 Gerald R. Ford took his oath of office to become the 38th President of the United States.
-He accepted the job under extraordinary circumstances and acknowledged that it was a period in the country’s history that troubles the minds and hearts of the American people.
+He accepted the job under extraordinary circumstances and acknowledged that it was a period in the country’s history that troubled the minds and hearts of the American people.

 But he declared that the national nightmare was over.
 He retained Secretary of State Henry Kissinger and other foreign and domestic policy advisers of the Nixon administration.

-Gerald R. Ford took two top public offices, the Vice Presidency and the Presidency, without going through elections.
+Gerald R. Ford took two top public offices, the Vice Presidency, and the Presidency, without going through elections.
 As president, he was replacing the first-ever President to resign from office.

 The National Issues Which Faced Him

 The times were daunting for President Gerald R. Ford when he took over.
 He was confronted with overcoming inflation, resuscitating a depressed economy, figuring out acute energy shortages, and ensuring world peace was maintained.